notofonts/noto-docs/src/descriptions/NotoSansOriyaUI.md

-Noto Sans Oriya UI is a sans serif design for app and website user interfaces in the Odia (Oriya) script.
+Noto Sans Oriya UI is a unmodulated (“sans serif”) design for app and website user interfaces in the Odia (Oriya) script.
 It has multiple weights and widths, contains 513 glyphs, 20 OpenType features, and supports 150 characters from 3 Unicode blocks.